 Bookworms who made the jump to digital, and are invested in the Barnes & Noble universe, have good reason to be excited.
-After a two-year wait, the company has finally updated its E Ink e-reader.
 The Nook GlowLight Plus ($129.99) improves upon the design, display and interface of the previous generation, but annoying performance lag and a shorter battery life may stop you from plopping down your hard-earned cash for this e-reader.
 If you're not dedicated to B&N, you should check out our Best Kindles page to see Amazon's offerings.

 The bronze aluminum-wrapped Nook GlowLight Plus looks shiny and fresh.
 It's a stark and luxurious contrast to see the Nook's off-white face set next to a black Amazon Kindle Paperwhite.
 However, the soft touch of the Paperwhite reminds me of a cozy winter night by the fire, while the GlowLight Plus feels cold and lifeless.